 - You want to use it during times of inclement weather.

-- You have a dog who has trouble controlling their bodily functions.
+- You have a dog who has trouble controlling its bodily functions.

 - You have a dog who’s recovering from an illness or injury.